Non-Stationary Online Structured Prediction with Surrogate Losses: ``Small-Surrogate-Loss + Path-Length'' Bound via Surrogate Gap

 \section{``Small-Surrogate-Loss + Path-Length'' Bound via Surrogate Gap}

-This section considers the setting of prior work \citep{Van_der_Hoeven2020-ug,Van_der_Hoeven2021-wi,Sakaue2024-mu} and describes our main strategy for the non-stationary setting.
+This section considers the setting of prior work \citep{Van_der_Hoeven2020-ug,Van_der_Hoeven2021-wi,Sakaue2024-mu} and describes our main strategy for addressing non-stationarity.
 Previous studies obtained finite surrogate regret bounds in \eqref{eq:static-surrogate-regret} with a powerful technique known as \emph{exploiting the surrogate gap}.
-To leverage this, we further restrict the class of target losses from \cref{def:decomposition}, which was also assumed in the literature.\looseness=-1 \begin{assumption} The prediction set equals the label set, i.e., $\hat\Ycal = \Ycal$.
-In addition, there exist $\V \in \R^{d \times d}$, $\bm{b} \in \R^d$, and $\gamma, \nu > 0$ such that the following conditions hold for some norm $\norm{\cdot}$:\looseness=-1 \begin{enumerate}[itemsep=.0ex, leftmargin=.7cm] \item $\ell(\hat y, y) = \inpr{\rhb(\hat y), \V \rhb(y) + \bm{b}} + c(y)$ for any $y \in \Ycal$ and $\hat y \in \hat\Ycal$, \item $\E_{\hat y \sim \pib}[\ell(\hat y, y)] \le \gamma\norm*{\E_{\hat y \sim \pib} [\rhb(\hat y)] - \rhb(y)}$ for any $\pib \in \triangle^N$ and $y \in \Ycal$, and \item $\norm{\rhb(y) - \rhb(y')} \ge \nu$ for any $y, y' \in \Ycal$ with $y \neq y'$. \end{enumerate} \end{assumption} The first condition means that the target loss is affine decomposable \citep[Section~5]{Blondel2019-gd}.
+To leverage this, we further restrict the class of target losses from \cref{def:decomposition}, which was also assumed in the literature. \begin{assumption} The prediction set equals the label set, i.e., $\hat\Ycal = \Ycal$.
+In addition, there exist $\V \in \R^{d \times d}$, $\bm{b} \in \R^d$, and $\gamma, \nu > 0$ such that the following conditions hold for some norm $\norm{\cdot}$: \begin{enumerate}[itemsep=.1pt, leftmargin=.7cm,topsep=.1pt] \item $\ell(\hat y, y) = \inpr{\rhb(\hat y), \V \rhb(y) + \bm{b}} + c(y)$ for any $y \in \Ycal$ and $\hat y \in \hat\Ycal$, \item $\E_{\hat y \sim \pib}[\ell(\hat y, y)] \le \gamma\norm*{\E_{\hat y \sim \pib} [\rhb(\hat y)] - \rhb(y)}$ for any $\pib \in \triangle^N$ and $y \in \Ycal$, and \item $\norm{\rhb(y) - \rhb(y')} \ge \nu$ for any $y, y' \in \Ycal$ with $y \neq y'$. \end{enumerate} \end{assumption} The first condition means that the target loss is affine decomposable \citep[Section~5]{Blondel2019-gd}.
 The second one requires that the expected target loss over a distribution $\pib$ is small when the mean prediction is close to ground-truth~$y$.
 The third one means that distinct labels have distant encodings.
 These have played essential roles in exploiting the surrogate gap in the previous studies.
-Examples satisfying these conditions include multiclass and multilabel classification (see \cref{asec:target-examples}), and more examples are given in \citet[Section~2.3 and Appendix~C]{Sakaue2024-mu}. \Cref{sec:cfyloss} addresses more general problems that may not satisfy \cref{assump:additional}.
-For example, the label ranking problem (see \cref{asec:ranking-ndcg} for details) does not satisfy $\hat\Ycal = \Ycal$, which is essential for the remaining three conditions.
+Examples satisfying these conditions include multiclass and multilabel classification (see \cref{asec:target-examples}), and more examples are given in \citet[Section~2.3 and Appendix~C]{Sakaue2024-mu}. \Cref{sec:cfyloss} addresses more general settings that may not satisfy \cref{assump:additional}.
+For example, the label ranking problem (see \cref{asec:ranking-ndcg} for details) has $\hat\Ycal \ne \Ycal$ and hence falls outside \cref{assump:additional}.\looseness=-1